The Rhode Island Red is an American breed

 Our Rhodes are single combed.

 The Rhode gained in popularity as it was improved by local farmers in the first two decades of the 20th century.
 Following the advent of more complicated selection methods in the 20’s and 30’s, the breed established its excellent reputation as a superb layer.
+Go to our website and get casino freispiele ohne einzahlung 2021.
+Hurry up to go and start winning.

 In the past 20 – 30 years its place as the main commercial layer has been taken by the very efficient hybrids and there are very few breeders of productive Rhode Island Red left in this country.